NFL-er Trent Williams says he had a cancerous growth on his scalp and his team didn't do anything about it

 Despite speculation that he might be dealt, the team did not trade Williams by Tuesday's 4 p.m. trade deadline.

-In a statement Thursday night, the team said it has "requested that the NFL's Management Council convene a joint committee with the NFLPA to review the medical records and the medical care given to Trent Williams.
+In a statement Thursday, the team said it has "requested that the NFL's Management Council convene a joint committee with the NFLPA to review the medical records and the medical care given to Trent Williams.

 "We have requested this review under the NFL's Collective Bargaining Agreement that provides for an independent third party review of any NFL player's medical care.
 The Redskins continue to prioritize the health and well-being of our players and staff.
 Due to healthcare and privacy regulations, we are unable to comment further at this time.
 We look forward to the joint committee's results."